List of Frieren characters: Other characters

 The name is German for "flame".)

 Flamme is the legendary human mage who pioneered humanity's earliest magical arts.
 While scholars question the veracity of some works attributed to her, historical records confirm her existence approximately a thousand years before present events.
 Originally Serie's apprentice, she later mentored Frieren, imparting not just spells but the philosophy of strategic concealment—masking true power until the opportune moment.
 After saving Frieren from a destroyed elf village, Flamme cultivated her pupil's discipline through lessons in patience and deception.
 Her pragmatic teachings emphasized suppressing magical presence to gain advantage against stronger foes.
-Among her creations was a simple spell that conjured luminous flowers, which became a enduring symbol of hope.
+Among her creations was a simple spell that conjured luminous flowers, which became an enduring symbol of hope.
 When Flamme eventually died of natural causes, Frieren fulfilled her final request by blanketing her grave with the radiant blossoms they both cherished.